Prepare Your Child For Back To School

 • Will your child’s extracurricular activities clash with their schoolwork in any way?

-• Who will be in charge of collecting your child from school at the end of the day?
-Will you have to split this commitment between different members of your family on different days?
+• Who will be in charge of school pick ups at the end of the day?

 Bedtime routine